 When patients undergo an in vitro fertilization (IVF) cycle, they will hopefully produce several viable embryos.
 Any embryos that aren’t immediately transferred back to the patient are placed in cryostorage, meaning they are frozen and stored until they are needed for later transfer.
 Unfertilized eggs can also be frozen for future use when they can be thawed, fertilized, and transferred into the uterus.

 The problem with freezing any cell in the body is that the fluid inside of the cells can form damaging ice crystals.
 Vitrification is the practice of freezing an egg or embryo with extremely rapid cooling ‒ so fast that ice crystals never form.

 The science behind vitrification

 The word “vitrification” comes from the Latin term for glass, vitrum.
-In the context of freezing eggs and embryos, vitrification is the process of freezing so rapidly that that the water molecules don’t have time to form ice crystals, and instead instantaneously solidify into a glass-like structure.
+In the context of freezing eggs and embryos, vitrification is the process of freezing so rapidly that the water molecules don’t have time to form ice crystals, and instead, instantaneously solidify into a glass-like structure.
 It’s a much more complicated practice than previous “slow freezing” methods, and it has yielded good results.
 Currently, pregnancy success rates from vitrification are comparable to fresh IVF cycles, a feat that has only been realized in the past several years.